 - Personal injury cases with serious injuries or damages

-If you have a Small Claims Case Worth more than $10,000, you need to hire an attorney to take it to a Cerro Gordo County small claims court.
+If you have a Small Claims Case Worth more than $10,000, you need to hire an expert to take it to a Cerro Gordo County small claims court.

 How Long Do I Have To File A Small Claims Case in Cerro Gordo County?

-Do not wait to file your small claims court lawsuit.
-After an incident occurs, you only have a set period of time to file your lawsuit.
-If the defendant lives or resides in Cerro Gordo County, he must serve the Small Claims Lawsuit on the defendant at least 15 days before the hearing.
+Do not wait to file your small claims in court.
+After an incident occurs, you only have a set period of time to file your case.
+If the defendant lives or resides in Cerro Gordo County, he must serve the Small Claims Court on the defendant at least 15 days before the hearing.
 If they live outside of Cerro Gordo County you must serve the defendant at least 20 days before the hearing.

 How Much Can You Sue For in Cerro Gordo County Small Claims Court?